rkkwan/rating-yelp-features/README.md

 # Rating Restaurant Features using Yelp Reviews
-Analyzing Yelpers' sentiments to rate a restaurant' dishes,
+Analyzing Yelpers' sentiments of specific entities to rate a restaurant's dishes and key features.

 _Author: Ritchie Kwan_